zuti666/English/Harry Potter and the Sorcerer's StoneCHAPTER SEVEN.md

 Dumbledore gave his wand a little flick, as if he was trying to get a fly off the end, and a long golden ribbon flew out of it, which rose high above the tables and twisted itself, snakelike, into words.

-"Everyone pick their favorite tune," said Dumbledore, "and off we go!"And the school bellowed:
+"Everyone pick their favorite tune," said Dumbledore, "and off we go!"And the school ==bellow==ed:
-"Hogwarts, Hogwarts, Hoggy Warty Hogwarts,Teach us something please,Whether we be old and baldOr young with scabby knees, Our heads could do with fillingWith some interesting stuff, For now they're bare and full of air,
-Dead flies and bits of fluff,
-So teach us things worth knowing,
+	"Hogwarts, Hogwarts, Hoggy Warty Hogwarts,Teach us something please,Whether we be old and bald Or 	young with scabby knees, Our heads could do with fillingWith some interesting stuff, For now they're bare and full of air,Dead flies and bits of fluff, So teach us things worth knowing,
 	Bring back what we've forgot,
 	just do your best, we'll do the rest,

-And learn until our brains all rot.
+​	And learn until our brains all rot.
 Everybody finished the song at different times.
 At last, only the  Weasley twins were left singing along to a very slow funeral march.
 Dumbledore conducted their last few lines with his wand and when they